Table of Contents

 It’s a good idea to run a tenant background check on oneself before applying for a rental.
 It’s best to use a reputable tenant screening site since they’ll give the tenant all the same information they’d give a potential landlord.

 If the tenant finds any information which might disqualify their application, they can try to fix it before applying or provide an explanation for it if asked.
 For example, potential renters can try to improve their credit score before they apply for an apartment by paying off any outstanding debts.
+They can also wait 7 years after the negative information was initially reported since most negative information will drop after the seven year mark.

 3. Avoid Opening New Lines of Credit Right Before an Application